Gera1313/6-Weather-Dashboard/README.md

 [How to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys)

-Big help thanks to the Module 6 activities

 Would like to thank my classmates who have done this challenge already AND my work colleagues who are sofware engineers for the guidance.

 ## License